As an Amazon Associate Conductscience Inc earns revenue from qualifying purchases

 Visual fields are divided into nasal and temporal halves.
 On each side, the nasal visual field is projected to the temporal half of the retina, and the temporal visual field is projected to the nasal half of the retina.
 Similarly, the upper half of the visual field is projected to the lower part of the retina and vice versa.
 Visual field defects can occur due to lesions of various parts of the visual pathway:

-Optic chiasm: lesions involving crossing fibers lead to bitemporal hemianopia, and lesions involving uncrossed fibers leads to binasal hemianopia.
+- Optic chiasm: lesions involving crossing fibers lead to bitemporal hemianopia, and lesions involving uncrossed fibers lead to bi-nasal hemianopia.

-Optic radiations: temporal optic radiations represent upper quadrants of visual field and damage here leads to superior quadrantanopia of the opposite side.
-The parietal optic radiations represent lower quadrants of visual field and lesion lead to inferior quadrantanopia of the opposite side.
+- Optic radiations: temporal optic radiations represent the upper quadrants of the visual field and damage here leads to superior quadrantanopia of the opposite side.
+The parietal optic radiations represent lower quadrants of the visual field and lesions lead to inferior quadrantanopia of the opposite side.

 - Test each eye separately.